SMART Goals Every Teacher Must Set And Achieve

 On the other hand, your classes may be shorter.
 And during a part of the day when students are more alert.
 If so, that’s great.

-Either way, it’s an excellent goal to strive for a variety of in-class activities.
+Either way, it’s one of many excellent goals to achieve.
+Specifically, a variety of in-class activities.

 For example, here is one way I would handle one hour of classroom management:

 - 15 minutes: A mini-lecture on the topic